EKS Deployment Manual with Terraform

 aws eks update-kubeconfig --region <your-region> --name <cluster-name>

-The cluster name should be available from the output of the previous step.
+(The command should appear in the output of the previous command)

 Then verify the connection: